 For instance, if a certain amount of a cryptocurrency is deposited into a smart contract by a specific date, the payment will be made to a fundraiser.
 Once the cryptocurrency is deposited, the payment is automatically made to the fundraiser’s account.
 If not, the money is sent back to the donors.

 Smart contracts exist on the blockchain.
 For this reason, they are immutable and verifiable.
 Therefore, parties using them are guaranteed that the smart contracts will not execute unless the set conditions are met.

 However, because of how smart contracts are designed, they can only handle data on the blockchain.
 This means that their ability to provide decentralized and tamper-proof applications cannot be tapped outside the blockchain.

 This is where oracles come in handy.

-The problem is, because oracles are centralized, they create a weak link, causing the same problem that a blockchain-based smart contract aims to solve.
+But due to the fact that oracles are centralized, they create a weak link causing the same problem that a blockchain-based smart contract aims to solve.
 There is no way to know if your data is accurate if the oracle is faulty.
-What is more, there is no point in using a secure, trustworthy smart contract on a blockchain network if the oracle that feeds it data is compromised.
+Moreover, there is no point in using a secure, trustworthy smart contract on a blockchain network if the oracle that feeds it data is compromised.